raselmahmud-coder/raselmahmud-coder/README.md

 Hi, Thank you for visiting my profile.
 I am currently looking for a long-term internship, which is required by my grad school.
 Here’s a glimpse of what I bring to the table:

-⭐Supervised and Unsupervised Learning – Proficient in regression, classification, clustering, and dimensionality reduction.
+⭐<b>Supervised and Unsupervised Learning</b> – Proficient in regression, classification, clustering, and dimensionality reduction.

-⭐Deep Learning – Neural Networks, CNNs, RNNs, Transfer Learning, and Reinforcement Learning.
+⭐<b>Deep Learning</b> – Neural Networks, CNNs, RNNs, Transfer Learning, and Reinforcement Learning.

 ⭐Natural Language Processing (NLP) – Applied NLP techniques for text analysis, sentiment analysis, and chatbot development.